 MP for Lichfield

-Dave Robertson is a Labour (Co-op) MP for Lichfield, first elected in 2024.
-He sits on the Petitions Committee (since October 2024) and, from January 2026, on the Cyber Security and Resilience (Network and Information Systems) Bill committee.
-The data provided does not include details of his career prior to becoming an MP.
+Dave Robertson is a Labour Co-op MP for Lichfield, elected in 2024.
+He sits on the Petitions Committee and, from January 2026, on the Cyber Security and Resilience (Network and Information Systems) Bill committee, reflecting a focus on security and digital issues.
+Earlier in his Parliament tenure he served on the Crown Estate Bill [HL] committee in early 2025.

 Generated 21 February 2026